Meet the Mersey Marauders - Liverpool's game-changing LGBT+ football club

 “Nowadays, I feel like we are going in a better direction.
 The committee wants us to be a club for all players, who come to training each week, get together at The Lisbon afterwards, and really buy into what the club is about.”

-The Lisbon is Liverpool’s most well-known gay pub, and it is also the Marauders’ main sponsor.
+The Lisbon is Liverpool’s most well-known gay pub, and it is also the Marauders’ long-standing sponsor.

 “They are fantastic,” says Newton.
 “They are really helpful to the gay community as a whole in Liverpool.
 Eileen [Lea, who runs the pub] is fantastic, she provides food after games, she supports us financially.
 And it’s also a good place to go and meet people, to be visible and feel safe.”